areaDetector/areaDetector/_sources/ADHamamatsuDCAM/ADHamamatsuDCAM.rst.txt

 The following issues have been identified:

 - AcquirePeriod is not implemented.
 It should be if possible.
-- Is color mode needed, i.e. does DCAM support any color cameras?
 - The driver is not setting the ArraySize PVs
-- Hardware triggering needs to be tested
+- Hardware triggering only collects N-1 images when sent N triggers when HamaTriggerActive=Syncreadout
 - RHEL 9 should be supported if possible.